-After yearning to visit Japan for several years, my visit was perhaps one of the most thoroughly enjoyable and unique experiences I’ve ever had.
-You really need to visit Japan right now – It’s jam-packed with history, tradition, culture and distinctive traits – curious travellers are starting to catch on.
+After yearning to visit Japan for several years, my first visit was perhaps one of the most thoroughly enjoyable and unique experiences I’ve ever had.
+There’s so many reasons to visit Japan right now – it’s jam-packed with history, tradition, culture and distinctive traits – curious travellers are starting to catch on.

 What are the reasons to visit Japan right now?

 Visitor numbers to Japan have skyrocketed up almost 40% since 2013, according to JNTO.
 I hope I can inspire you to plan your own trip that helps you stay ahead of the curve as these numbers are expected to explode in the lead up to the Tokyo 2020 Olympic Games.

 NOTE: You can find all my personal tried-and-tested itineraries, travel guides and much more here on my popular Japan travel blog.
 Each covers things to do, where to stay, where to eat, costs and more – I even explain how to overcome the language barrier.

 As I first wrote this article in March 2017, please note due to overtourism issues in Japan I’ve made offbeat destinations along Japan’s New Golden Route a focus, as well as hidden gems, alternatives to popular spots in major cities my main focus to help you “blend in” and be more of an invisible tourist.
 Take a look once you’re done here for more inspiration!